 Anti-Inflammatory Recipes

-For more recipes that will help you fight inflammation like this anti-inflammatory smoothie check out these posts.
+For more wellness shots and smoothies like this anti-inflammatory smoothie check out these posts.
+And don't miss my collection of smoothies for inflammation.

 If you make this, tag me #thedizzycook or @thedizzycook on Facebook and Instagram.
 And if you love the recipe, please leave a review below!
 Follow along on my Pinterest for more great recipes.